 How To Swim Freestyle

 Learning how to swim freestyle with smooth and effortless technique is a goal many swimmers desire.
-Breaking the swimming stroke down into separate parts makes it easier to learn, fine-tune and perfect.
+Breaking freestyle (also referred to as 'front crawl') down into separate parts makes it easier to learn, fine-tune and perfect.

 It is often the most straightforward swimming technique tips that make the most significant difference to your overall stroke.

 So, here it is.
-How to swim freestyle, broken down into its FIVE component parts with a recommended basic drill to help improve each part.
+Freestyle swimming technique, broken down into its FIVE component parts with a recommended basic drill to help improve each part.

 Watch the video demo and then scroll down to the illustrated technique breakdown.